Kathleen O'Connor (painter)

 Kathleen Laetitia "Kate" O'Connor (14 September 1876 – 24 August 1968) was an impressionist painter with a career in Western Australia and France.
-She was a daughter of the celebrated engineer C. Y. O'Connor.
+She was a daughter of the celebrated engineer Charles Yelverton O'Connor.

 Biography

 O'Connor was born in Hokitika, New Zealand the daughter of Charles Yelverton O'Connor and his wife Susan Laetitia O'Connor (née Ness).
 She was educated at Marsden School, Wellington and by private tuition in Perth from 1891, including lessons from artist Florence Fuller.

 She studied painting in Perth Technical School under James Linton and at the Bushey School, England, under Hubert von Herkomer.
 She worked for a time in fashionable department stores in Sydney then moved to Paris, France where she lived (apart from the war years which she spent, miserably, in London) from 1907 to 1950.

 She exhibited regularly at the Salon d'Automne in Paris from 1911 as well as the Salon Française and Société des Femmes Peintres et Sculpteurs.
 In Perth she frequently exhibited at the Claude Hotchin Galleries, including several one-woman shows.